MikeHopcroft/labyrinth/documentation/src/defining_universes.src.md

 * reserved words
 * note on cyclic dependencies

+## Formatters and Parsers
+This section coming soon.
+Synopsis:
+* ip addresses
+* numbers
+* pluggable formatters and parsers

 ## Defining Types

 In `labyrinth`, all assertions are encoded as sets of integers within some [min,max] domain.